 Apart from hearing the zoo animals sleep, the amphibians at the LAIR are the only animals you will get to see while visiting the zoo at night.
 During Zoo Lights, the LAIR is decorated with black-insects and orbs, turning it into a psychedelic rainforest.

 A few years ago, LA Zoo Lights set up a wall of white backdrops called the Shadowbox Op for guests to have fun and play with their shadows.
 Accessories such as wings, frames and reindeers hats are on hand to create fun effects, distorted monsters or to simply do the floss!
 The kids had a great time playing and refused to leave the area!

 Pictures with Santa

 For an additional fee, you can have your picture taken with Santa on select dates in a glittering North Pole setting.

 The Tom Mankiewicz Conservation Carousel is glowing with thousand of lights at night and adds up to the atmosphere of the ZOO Lights evening.
 For $3 per ride, the kids with enjoy climbing on top of the vintage animal and turn and turn in the merry-go-round.
-Right next to the carousel, a backdrop of shimmering silver christmas trees was set up for a photo op.
+Right next to the carousel, a backdrop of shimmering silver christmas trees is set up for a photo op.

-Round lights on the christmas tree at the entrance, strings lights on the trees for a Starlight Safari, a disco ball forest, an animated “Northern Lights” projection with glittering animal constellations, lights on the water with a new spectacular Water and Light Show, lights on the buildings and lights in the shape of meerkats.
+Round lights on the Christmas tree at the entrance, strings lights on the trees for a Starlight Safari, a disco ball forest, an animated “Northern Lights” projection with glittering animal constellations, lights on the water with a new spectacular Water and Light Show, lights on the buildings and lights in the shape of meerkats.

 LA Zoo Lights Discount Tickets

 L.A.
-Zoo Lights spectacular takes place every night, November 18 – January 8, from 6:00 – 10:00 pm.
+Zoo Lights takes place every night, November 17, 2023 – January 7, 2024 from 6 to 10 pm.